 Plov is the most popular dish in Uzbekistan.
 It has rice, mutton, onions, carrots and raisins baked in sheep fat.

 In the summer you’ll also find lots of fruit, especially melons.
 You can buy fresh vegetables, fruit, various spices and sweet Uzbek candy at one of the many local markets.

 If you want a break from the Uzbek cuisine, you can eat in one of the many international restaurants in the larger cities – such as Tashkent and Samarkand.

-You can buy alcoholic drinks – such as beer and Uzbek wine (really delicious!) – in the local supermarkets.
-Vodka is available in all shapes and sizes.
+You can buy alcoholic drinks – such as beer and Uzbek wine (which is quite nice!) – in local supermarkets and liquor stores.
+Vodka and cognac are available in all shapes and sizes.

-Uzbekistan is a post-Soviet state.
+Uzbekistan is a secular state.
 During the Soviet regime, religious practices were severely suppressed.
-Only after the fall of the Soviet Union in 1991, did the religious freedom in Uzbekistan increase.
+Only after the fall of the Soviet Union in 1991 did the religious freedom in Uzbekistan increase.

 The official language is Uzbek.
 It belongs to the family of Turkic languages so if you speak some Turkish, you might understand Uzbek a little bit.
 Especially the numbers are similar.
 My knowledge of the Turkish language helped a lot when I had to bargain with vendors and taxi drivers!

 Many Uzbeks also speak Russian as Uzbekistan was once part of the Soviet Union.
 Knowing some Russian will certainly play to your advantage if you want to connect with the locals!